objectsyndicate/Crop-Watch/README.md

 # Typical uses,

+Used to power [ObjectSyndicate](https://my.objectsyndicate.com), a cloud based IoT server and notice system.

-Deploy on raspberry pi or ARM of your choice, configure ioTank to send data to the assigned IP.
+Can also be deployed on raspberry pi or django compatible server of your choice.